Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 ### Defining function for pandas

 Now we are sure that our data looks okay, and we can start our temperature conversion process by first defining our temperature conversion function from Fahrenheit to Celsius.
-When using functions with pandas, you can define them exactly in a similar manner as you would do normally.
+Pandas can use regular functions, hence you can define functions for pandas exactly in the same way as you would do normally (as we learned in Chapter 1).
 Hence, let's define a function that converts Fahrenheits to Celsius:

 ```python
 def fahr_to_celsius(temp_fahrenheit):